[{:function <string>

 pattern.
 The Node.js REPL is short because it relies on the Node.js

-runtime itself to interpret goog.require
+runtime itself to interpret goog.require.

-Examining cljs.repl/load-file
+Examining cljs.repl/load-file and cljs.repl/load-namespace will

 clarify the new approach: